makeplane/plane/deploy/1-click/README.md

 ### Download the Preview release

-`Preview` builds do not support ARM64/AARCH64 CPU architecture
+`Preview` builds do not support ARM64, AArch64 CPU architectures

 Run ↓ on any CLI.